tigerbeetle/tigerbeetle/docs/concepts/performance.md

 **Little's law**, both latency and throughput become abysmal.

 TigerBeetle works like a high-speed train --- its interface always deals with _batches_ of transactions, 8k apiece.
-Although TigerBeetle is a replicated database using consensus algorithm, the cost of replications is paid only once per batch, which means that TigerBeetle runs not much slower than an in-memory hash map, all the while providing extreme durability and availability.
+Although TigerBeetle is a replicated database using a consensus algorithm, the cost of replications is paid only once per batch, which means that TigerBeetle runs not much slower than an in-memory hash map, all the while providing extreme durability and availability.

-What's more, under lite load the batches automatically become smaller, trading unnecessary throughput for better latency.
+What's more, under light load the batches automatically become smaller, trading unnecessary throughput for better latency.

 ## Extreme Engineering